Kauffman states and Heegaard diagrams for tangles: 4-ended tangles and mutation invariance of 4-ended tangles and mutation invariance of ∇

 for type 1.
 For type 2, all identities but the last hold true. \end{theorem}

-\begin{Remark} This proposition shows in particular that for a 4-ended tangle, one can obtain its invariant for one site from the one for the opposite site, if we use the same colour on the open strands.
+\begin{Remark} Recall from corollary~\ref{cor:alloorientsrev} that for all tangles $T$ and sites $s$, $\nabla_{\rr(T)}^s=\rr(\nabla_T^s)$.
+Then the proposition above shows in particular that for a 4-ended tangle, one can obtain its invariant for one site from the one for the opposite site, if we use the same colour on the open strands.
 This is also true for tangles with different colours on the open strands, in which case one can easily prove similar relations.
 Moreover, there are certain 4-term relations that can be used to obtain the invariants for all sites from the invariant of a single site.
 For more details, see~\cite[section~I.3]{thesis}. \end{Remark}

 \begin{proof} In both cases, the identity $\nabla^{c}_T=\nabla^{a}_T$ follows from theorem~\ref{thm:twoended} and the fact that the two diagrams obtained by closing at site $a$ or site $c$ both represent the same link.
-Next, using the notation from corollary~\ref{cor:recoverlinkcase} and the corollary itself, we obtain
+Next, by closing the tangle at site $c$ and applying the final part of corollary~\ref{cor:alloorientsrev}, we obtain